Old Apostolic Church: Politics

 Members of the Old Apostolic Church are not allowed to become registered members of any political parties, stand for election, or openly declare their political views.
 The OAC do not support any political parties.
 Members are however allowed to vote according to their conscience.

 Officers are strictly forbidden to endorse any political party and may be removed from office if they do endorse any party.

 Members must obey all laws of the countries in which they reside, even if the member is to suffer anguish.

 The leadership of the Old Apostolic Church did make some submissions to the Truth and Reconciliation Commission (South Africa), and was the only Apostolic (Irvingist) Church to do so.
 This submission was not an admission of guilt, and the Church was not accused or found guilty of contravening any laws or international laws.
 The church policy stipulates that all assistance will be given to government as required by law.

 Bible

 The Old Apostolic Church recognises and uses the Authorised King James Version.
 All Bibles used must be comparable to the Authorised King James Version.
 The Afrikaanse Ou Vertaling (Hersiene Uitgawe) is used in Afrikaans-speaking congregations.
 In Germany the 1912 Luther Bible is used.

-Before the introduction of the first Bible in Afrikaans in 1933, the Dutch Bible was used mostly among Afrikaans-speaking members.

-The Old Apostolic Church Confession of Faith extracts:
+The Old Apostolic Church Confession states: